dimsmol/args/Readme.md

 ## args

-`args` is command line arguments parser for node.js Instead of trying to do all the things, `args` provides a toolset to help you with arguments parsing.
+`args` is command line arguments parser for node.js

+Instead of trying to deal with all your complex cases, `args` provides a toolset to help you with arguments parsing.

 ## option properties